 5. Shampoo Carpet and Wash Clothes

-Sprinkle some baking soda over all the carpeted areas in your house, leave them overnight and then vacuum them.
+Sprinkle baking soda over all carpeted surfaces in your home, leave it overnight, and then vacuum it.

-In addition, wash your couch covers throw blankets, fabric curtains, clothes and bedsheets.
-Follow by using a detergent or a deodorizer to help you get rid of any lingering smells, and if you hang your clothes to dry, do it outside.
+Additionally, launder your couch covers, throw blankets, fabric curtains, shirts, and bedsheets.
+Use a detergent or deodorizer to get rid of any remaining odors, then hang your items to dry outside.

 Additional Tips to Remove the Burnt Smells

-Check your pantry and closet if the smell persists since sometimes unwanted microwave odors cling to plastic and cardboard containers.
-In addition, some other tips include:
+If the scent persists, check your pantry and closet; undesirable microwave odors can cling to plastic and cardboard containers.
+Other tips include:

-• Use coffee beans or ground inside closets, cupboards or small rooms to absorb the smoke smell and let the bowl sit for a while.
+- Use coffee beans or grounds inside closets, cupboards, or small rooms to absorb the smoke smell and let the bowl sit for a while.
 If you prefer a scent-free option, use activated charcoal or baking soda.

 Image Credit: puroclean.com